hazardcook/dynamic-convex-pathfinding/README.md

 Rework so that finding a complicated path through a maze is easier.
 Works best when convexes are randomly placed and moving around.

+Add a step to the algorithm that "shimmies" locations back and forth between their neighbors while still avoiding convexes, to reduce the amount the path goes out of its way and reduce its length.
+This would sacrifice performance for the quality of the path.